Optimize long tasks

 }

-The same saveSettings function depicted in Chrome's performance profiler, only with yielding.
-The result is the once-monolithic task is now broken up into five separate tasks—one for each function.
+The same saveSettings function in Chrome's performance profiler, now with yielding.
+The task is now broken up into five separate tasks, one for each function.

 The saveSettings() function now executes its child functions as separate tasks.